ReaganDeLong/HI-Order-Form-2.0/README.md

 So I created this order generator to help solve some of those issues.

-To combat point 1 & 2:
+To combat points 1 & 2:

 -I created fields that are mandatory before moving on to the next section.
 Some fields are intentionally left non-required.